HBH786/vizen-blog/src/content/blog/tumeric.md

 ---
-title: "Turmeric: Nature's Golden Miracle Herb for Total Body Wellness"
+title: "Turmeric: The Golden Spice of Life"
-excerpt: "Explore the incredible health benefits of turmeric, a powerful natural remedy with anti-inflammatory, antioxidant, and overall wellness-supporting properties."
+excerpt: "Discover the remarkable health benefits of turmeric, from its potent anti-inflammatory properties to its role in supporting brain health."
-publishDate: 2024-11-17
+publishDate: 2024-11-10
 author: "Vizen"
-categories: ["Supplements"]
+categories: ["Herbal Medicine"]
-image: /images/turmeric.jpeg
+image: "/images/turmeric.jpg"
 ---

 ## What is Turmeric?